LennartHennigs/Knulli-and-RGXX-Notes/README.md

 #### Key File Format

-- In general it's easier to use the UI to define keys, as described below,
+- In general, it's easier to use the UI to define keys, as described below,
 - `.p2k.cfg` files have a [config style format](https://wiki.recalbox.com/en/advanced-usage/pad-to-keyboard).

 ``` cfg